sagar900aj/Computer-science-and-technology/README.md

 Computer Science & Technology — Syllabus & Study Materials

-> This repository has been created by Sagar to collect and organize all syllabus, notes, practice codes, and study resources related to Computer Science & Technology at the Class 12 / Diploma level.
+> This repository has been created to collect and organize all syllabus, notes, practice codes, and study resources related to Computer Science & Technology at the Diploma level.